• Skip to main content

 Homemade Small Batch Ice Cream Recipes

 Well to me ice cream month is every month but I guess the official “holiday” is in July.
-And today is officially National Ice Cream Day.
+And July 16 (this weekend!) is officially National Ice Cream Day.

-I thought it would be fitting to share my knowledge on how to make homemade small batch ice cream for my readers who come here looking for dessert for two.
+I thought it would be fitting to share my knowledge on how to make homemade ice cream and do a roundup of Small Batch Ice Cream Recipes for my readers who come here looking for dessert for two.

 It’s no secret I love ice cream.
-In fact I love it so much, I started a new Instagram account called @becauseiloveicecream.
+In fact I love it so much, I used to have an Instagram account reviewing ice cream.
+I also traveled to NYC specifically to eat at 10 shops in 5 days.

 With ice cream I can’t take it with me.
-Well I probably *could* since I’m only 10 minutes away and the coworking space does have a freezer, but it’s not ideal.
 Which means unless I have family over, I’m either stuck eating it all or throwing it away.

 Strawberry Cheesecake Ice Cream